 College and university is an exciting time in people’s lives, but shocking NUS research shows the extent of mental health problems amongst students.
 In a debate in Parliament I raised young people’s concerns about the state of provision of mental health services and their fears over the impact of cuts.
-I also chaired an APPG on Students meeting about the provision of mental health support for 16-21 year olds moving to further and higher education and held a meeting for MPs to discuss the issue with the Chief Executive of the Office for Students.
+I have also chaired APPG on Students meetings about the provision of mental health support for those in further and higher education and held a meeting for MPs to discuss the issue with the Chief Executive of the Office for Students.

 Championing international students